 This allows them to effectively avoid their legal and financial responsibilities in PNG.

-The KTOA has capitalised on the notoriously weak management structure put in place by Australian environmental officials which has seen trekker numbers decrease by 46% and the ‘law of the jungle’ prevail across the Kokoda Trail.
+The Kokoda Tour Operators Association (KTOA) has capitalised on the notoriously weak management structure put in place by Australian environmental officials which has seen trekker numbers crash by 46% since they took control of the Kokoda Trail in 2009 – the ‘law of the jungle’ has prevailed since then.

 PNG officials working in the Kokoda Track Authority (KTA) management office are susceptible to outside influence as they have no qualifications in management, tourism, trekking or commemoration.
 They have never published an annual financial report, so nobody has any idea where the money they collect for trek fees goes.
 They have not been able to work how to set up a ‘campsite booking system’, a ‘trek itinerary management system’, a ‘trail maintenance system’, a ‘welfare system for PNG guides and porters’, etc etc.